changkevin51/Object-Detection-app/README.md

 ## Installation

-To run this project, make sure to install the required dependencies:
+To run this project, clone the repository.
+Make sure to install the required dependencies:

 ```bash
 pip install -r requirements.txt